Ethical Risks of Attorney Social Media Activity: Navigating the Dangers of LinkedIn, Twitter, Facebook, Blogs

 The panel will review these and other key issues:

-- Are there legal ethics problems in attorneys directing clients to “clean up” their social media history?
+- Are there legal ethics problems in counsel directing clients to "clean up" their social media history?
 Can the attorney do it for them under the legal ethics standards?

 - What types of online communications might unintentionally establish an attorney-client relationship?